 Teen Life in 1914

-Prompt students to learn more about the history of the period of World War I. Encourage students to research the historical period.
-Extend the comparison chart and compare teen life in 1914 with today, by downloading the Student Printable, “Eyewitness
+Prompt students to learn more about the history of the period of World War I. Encourage students to research the historical period and chart their comparisons of teen life in 1914 with today.

 Research and Report

 Assign students to research an aspect of horses — from the different breeds of horses to the wild horses still roaming the American West.
 Websites such as PBS Nature and National Geographic have facts, photos, videos, and stories about the animals.
 Set aside a time for students to report on their research, accompanying their facts with technology of slideshows, videos, or PowerPoint presentations.

 If students are mature enough and have parental permission, consider showing the movie based on the film and compare the two.
 How are the details of the book and the movie different?
 How is the movie more effective?
 How is the book more effective?